15 Intriguing Facts About George Eliot

 After their wedding, the pair traveled to Venice, Italy for their honeymoon.
 Although Cross wrote a letter to his sister indicating that he was having a delightful time, Eliot knew something was wrong.
 Her new husband was depressed, agitated, and losing weight.
 She called a doctor to their hotel room and was speaking with him when Cross jumped off the balcony into the Grand Canal.

 Cross was rescued by a hotel worker and the personal gondolier the couple had hired to take them around the waterways.
 The newlyweds eventually continued on their trip, and they remained married until Eliot's death later that year.
 Historians continue to speculate about the reason for his jump, and whether it was a suicide attempt—Cross may have had a personal and family history of mental illness—or some kind of heat-induced delirium.
-The mysterious incident was recently turned into a novel.
+In 2017, Dinitia Smith turned the mysterious incident into a novel—The Honeymoon.

 You probably don't associate George Eliot with Lady Gaga, but the Oxford English Dictionary credits the Victorian novelist with coining the term pop to refer to popular music.
 In November 1862, Eliot wrote in a birthday letter to a friend, "We have been to a Monday Pop. this week to hear Beethoven's Septet, and an amazing thing of Bach's played by the amazing Joachim.
 But there is too much 'Pop.' for the thorough enjoyment of the chamber music they give."

 12. George Eliot created a new meaning for the word browser.